 “David is an important building block for us to serve our clients both in Chicago and nationally,” said Tom Litz, Co-Chair of the firm’s Corporate Finance and Securities practice group.

 Kaufman represents public and private companies in securities compliance and offerings.
 He also represents investors in their security investments in public companies, and private equity participants (including fundless sponsors and high net worth individuals) in their transactions.
 Kaufman has secured venture capital financing for startup companies and assisted established corporations with complex joint venture transactions.

 Kaufman regularly advises boards of directors, their committees and officers on their fiduciary duties and other obligations.
 He also advises financial advisors on the rendering of fairness and solvency and “non-solvency” opinions.
-Recognized by Chambers USA for Corporate/M&A & Private Equity in Illinois, Kaufman regularly speaks and writes on corporate law topics, including SEC rule changes and developments affecting corporations and their shareholders.
+Recognized by Chambers USA for Corporate/M&A & Private Equity in Illinois (2008-2016, by Chambers & Partners), Kaufman regularly speaks and writes on corporate law topics, including SEC rule changes and developments affecting corporations and their shareholders.

 Kaufman attended the University of Michigan, where he earned his B.A. (in Honors with high distinction), his J.D. and a master’s in public policy from the University of Michigan’s Gerald R. Ford School of Public Policy.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).